(Urgent Question): Will the Foreign Secretary please make a statement on the situation in Zimbabwe?

 Will the Foreign Secretary assure me that the 20,000 British nationals in Zimbabwe will be given all the assistance that they need during this dangerous period?
 I understand that in the past, at times of great tension, there have been Cobra plans for British nationals to be evacuated if necessary; I wonder whether thought will be given to such a process on this occasion.

 I hope the Foreign Secretary agrees with me that three key points of principle apply to these events.
 First, a descent into violence and reprisals from any direction in the dispute must be avoided at all costs.
-Secondly, if all that this represents in the long term is the replacement of authoritarian rule on the part of one faction by authoritarian rule on the part of another, that hardly constitutes progress.
+Secondly, if all that this represents in the long term is the replacement of authoritarian rule by one faction by authoritarian rule by another, that hardly constitutes progress.
 Thirdly, we know that the only way forward is for the Zimbabwean people to choose their own Government and shape their own future through elections that are free, fair, peaceful and democratic.
 Whatever happens in the coming few days and weeks, let us keep that ultimate goal in mind.

 In September last year, Dr Alex Vines of Chatham House published an excellent study of the scope for a peaceful transition beyond Mugabe.
 He warned that western Governments were too complacent about the status quo, and had failed to create a dialogue with different factional leaders and the kingmakers in the military.
 I shared Dr Vines’s concerns with my parliamentary colleagues at the time, and I am sure that the Foreign Secretary himself was equally concerned.
 May I ask him what the Foreign Office has done over the past year to establish a dialogue with Mr Mnangagwa—or whichever of the factional leaders who will, along with the military, now be in charge?
 We must all hope for a more constructive relationship with them than we had with Mr Mugabe, and we must urge them to take the correct path towards democracy and peace.